Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Removed fields:
 - `tag`
 The value of this field will be removed from the state automatically.
+Please, use [tag_association](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/tag_association) instead.

 New fields:
 - the following set of [parameters](https://docs.snowflake.com/en/sql-reference/parameters) was added: